chadoliver/stretch-router/specification/routing.md

-#### "A method for determining the stretch and wrap when a line is routed around two obstacles, for given wrap radii and wrap directions."
+#### "How do we determine the stretch when a track is routed around two obstacles, for given wrap radii and wrap directions?"

 I've solved this problem.
 Here's the function used to calculate the endpoints of a clockwise-to-anticlockwise stretch:
 ```javascript